isotaan/growler-radio/README.md

 My code is spaghetti.
 Until I get things cleaned up, it's going to require a lot of manual effort to setup GR-MusicLibrary.lua.
 Fortunately, you only need to set it up once.

-## Why am I getting an error on my server from DCS-SR-ExternalAudio.exe when I try to play a song?
+## What is error "System.IO.DirectoryNotFoundException" for DCS-SR-ExternalAudio.exe?

 This might be because you didn't configure STTS.DIRECTORY, GRLIB.root, or your individual file paths correctly.
 You can test this yourself by playing a single song via command prompt: